open-data-fabric/open-data-fabric/rfcs/013-yaml-enum-representation.md

   foo: bar
 ```

 The internal tagging provides the most concise representation, while remaining non-ambiguous.
-The slight drawback is that it gives `kind` property a special function and we should be mindful of name conflicts.
+The slight drawback is that it gives `kind` property a special function, and we should be mindful of name conflicts.

-Using the `PascalCase` for variant names makes names appear identical in YAML / JSON to how they appears in ODF schemas.
+Using the `PascalCase` for variant names makes names appear identical in YAML / JSON to how they appear in ODF schemas.

 While `PascalCase` is the representation that should be used by all implementations when outputting YAML/JSON, in the interest of being more forgiving to human input implementations should also tolerate `camelCase` and `lowercase` names when reading YAML/JSON metadata.